Disentless/DisEngine-ESB/README.md

 Represents a base class for one record in DB table.
 For each DB table a new class should be inherited from this one.
 Typical class description is as follows:
 ```
 <?php
 // *Creating new class to represent Accounts table.
 PHP file name should reflect the class name.
-In this case 'Account.php'*

-require_once 'engine_record.php';
+// In this case 'Account.php'*

 // Inherit base class
 class Account extends DisEngine\DBRecord
 {